 The authority is also exposed to risk in terms of its exposure to market prices.
-With the exception of Available-for-Sale instruments, borrowings and investments are not carried at fair value, so nominal gains and losses do not impact on the Comprehensive Income and Expenditure Statement or the Movement in Reserves Statement.
-In addition, with the exception of the pooled property fund, Available-for-Sale assets are held for less than one year so their fair value is likely to approximate to their carrying value.
+With the exception of 'pooled' funds, nominal gains and losses on borrowings and investments do not impact on the Comprehensive Income and Expenditure Statement or the Movement in Reserves Statement.